 Online learning is a lot like face-to-face learning, except you can access your classroom anytime, anywhere, from nearly any device.
-A simple Web interface makes it easy to access courses, connect with instructors and classmates, check your grades, and get support when you need it.
+A simple web interface makes it easy to access your courses, connect with instructors and classmates, check your grades, and get support when you need it.

 A genuine University of Wisconsin degree

 An online UW Master of Science in Healthcare Administration is as recognized and respected as a UW degree granted to students who attend courses on campus.
 It offers you the same accredited, first-class education, renowned faculty, and rigorous standards that the University of Wisconsin is known for and that employers highly regard.

 Online, but not alone

 Many students are surprised to find that they get to know their instructors and classmates better online than in a traditional classroom.
 You will receive personal attention from your instructors as they deliver lessons, direct you through activities, and answer your questions.
 You will feel connected and supported as you engage with other students through email, chat, video conferencing, discussion boards, and more.

 Frequently asked questions about online learning